Let’s face it, you’ve used metallics at some point, but you’ve not touched it in a LONG time, right? Simply put, specialty threads are hard to use.

 There are parts of the cross stitch world that simply haven’t come to terms with the closure of thread heaven.
-Simply put, the stuff make working with metallics a breeze in itself, however they are no more.
+Simply put, the stuff that makes working with metallics a breeze in itself, however, they are no more.
 But that doesn’t mean other alternatives don’t work.
-I personally wouldn’t use the likes of beewax for cotton threads as it clumps up, but metallics slide so easy its crazy.
-Even better news?
-Bees wax is super easy to get hold of.
+I personally wouldn’t use the likes of beeswax for cotton threads as it clumps up, but metallics slide so easy its crazy.
+The even better news?
+Beeswax is super easy to get hold of.

 Slow down (and calm down)